Ranked: iconic captains of the Premier League era

 Terry had the pleasure of captaining some of the Premier League’s great sides at Stamford Bridge and had a knack for bringing squads together.
 Those PlayStation tournaments he organised in 2004 seemed trivial at the time, but they forged José Mourinho’s expensive squad of mercenaries into a genuine team in record time.

 Terry’s leadership even had a brief resurrection in 2014/15, as he guided young Kurt Zouma and Gary Cahill to form the spine of Chelsea’s defence as they claimed the Premier League title.
-He’s currently helping lead Aston Villa from the sidelines as assistant to Dean Smith, and a career in management can’t be too far away.

 1. Roy Keane (Manchester United)